Introduction to PHP

 PHP is a server scripting language, and a powerful tool for making dynamic and interactive Web pages.

-This lesson is to explain the Introduction to PHP.
+This lesson is to explain the introduction to PHP.
 Our Tutorials website’s main motto is to explain step by step PHP topics with complete examples.
-As you know that the importance of web development Technology now a day is rapidly expanding its strength around the world.
+As you know, the importance of web development technology today is rapidly expanding around the world.

-The PHP programming in the web is similar to C language in the windows or dos, though some differences exist.
-The syntax are almost the same.
-It can be ran on the Linux servers on the web and it can be matched with wide range of other servers and web browsers.
+The PHP programming on the web is similar to the C language on the windows or dos, though some differences exist.
+The syntax is almost the same.
+It can be run on the Linux servers on the web and it can be matched with a wide range of other servers and web browsers.

-I would like to explain and conduct free classes on each and every lesson to help people who wants to choose their career as a PHP Developer.
-This PHP Tutorials website helps you lot to learn and update yourself various critical issues in your development and learning process.
-I wish all the best to use this PHP Tutorials online website.
-If you are a PHP developer just share your programs or solutions here which may help others a lot.
+I would like to explain and conduct free classes on each and every lesson to help people who want to choose their career as a PHP Developer.
+This PHP Tutorials website helps you a lot to learn and update yourself on various critical issues in your development and learning process.
+I wish all the best for using this PHP Tutorials online website.
+If you are a PHP developer, just share your programs or solutions here, which may help others a lot.

 Let’s Get Started

 To begin working with PHP, you need a host for testing or running and debugging.
 You can buy it on the internet or register for a free one.
 They aren’t hard to find.
 Another choice is to make your computer work as a host.
 In this way, your computer’s host name is’ local host ‘and you can access it, usually by typing’ 127.0.0.1 ‘in one web browser such as’ Microsoft Internet Explorer’.
 It’s better to read an html tutorial before doing any web programming.
 Here we don’t spend time on it because of the wide range of our discussion.
 Now let’s start the tutorial!